Kir-Antipov/HotAvalonia/README.md

  1. **Code Files:** HotAvalonia cannot process `.cs`, `.fs`, `.vb`, or any other code files on its own.
 Therefore, when creating a new control, typically defined by a pair of `.axaml` and `.axaml.cs` files, you will need to recompile the project to see the changes take effect.
 However, existing XAML files can be edited freely without requiring recompilation.

  2. **Mobile Development:** Unlike in a local development environment, where your application and project files share the same filesystem, in an emulator, your application is running on what effectively is a remote system.
 Since HotAvalonia requires direct access to your project files, this scenario is currently unsupported.

+ 3. **ARM Support:** With the increasing popularity of ARM-based laptops, some of you may already work on such devices.
+Unfortunately, the tooling required for HotAvalonia to function at its fullest is not yet there.
+As a result, certain features - such as hot reloading of icons, images, styles, resource dictionaries, and other assets - may not work on ARM machines.

 ----